neppiness/TIL/Computer science/Algorithm/min-span-tree-09-19-2022.md

   return p[x] = find(p[x]); // using recursion to find root node and automatically optimize }

+// If u and v are in different group,
+// the root nodes are united under the root node with higher rank
-bool is_diff_group(int u, int v){
+// The rank is impelemnted as minus values bool is_diff_group(int u, int v){
   // find roots of u and v, and assign them to u and v u = find(u); v = find(v);

-  // if the roots of u and v are the same if(u == v) return 0;
+  if(u == v) return 0;

   // u and v are roots, but not the same one.
-  // This code above makes difference between roots if(p[u] == p[v]) p[u]--;
+  // This code below makes difference between ranks of root node if(p[u] == p[v]) p[u]--;

-  // assign lower value
-  if(p[u] < p[v]) p[v] = u;
+  // assign lower value to the other if(p[u] < p[v]) p[v] = u;
   else p[u] = v;

-  // return 1 means that u and v have different root values return 1;
+  return 1;
 }